 - Guaranteed income – A conventional annuity provides a guaranteed income for life.

-- Flexibility – You can shop around in order to get the best deal possible for your needs.
+- Flexibility – Insurers compete to provide attractive terms.
+You should shop around in order to get the best deal possible for your needs.

 - Mortality cross subsidy – Part of the annuity rate takes into account the fact that some people will die earlier than statistically expected; the annuity rate takes this into account to give a higher income.